jgeumlek/MoltenGamepad/README.md

     make

 If you get undefined KEY_* errors, you'll need to remove those lines from the eventlists.
-There is a script `source/eventlists/generate_key_codes` designed to build these eventlists, but it has not been extensively tested.
-Run it from within `source/eventlists`.
+The following command should rebuild these eventlists to match your system.
+Afterwards you can try running `make` again.
+If this fails with `not found` you may need to update a variable in the Makefile to tell it where your key codes are defined.

+    make eventlists

 The only linked libraries under this default target are libudev and libpthread.